Overview

 Includes:

-- 3 nights' comfort accommodation on twin share basis (superior upgrade available)
+- 4 nights' comfort accommodation on twin share basis, ensuited where available

-- Transport from Lawrence to Clyde at the end of the Clutha Trail
+- Transport from Waihola to Clyde at the end of the Clutha Trail

 - Transport from Clyde to Cromwell at the end of your trip